Employee Scheduling for Manufacturing:

 Because of the unique complexity of workforce management in manufacturing, the planning and scheduling of employees often relies on manual processes.
 Using hands-on approaches to create and communicate manufacturing work schedules, such as wrangling spreadsheets and updating breakroom boards, prevents manufacturers from realizing the powerful benefits of workforce scheduling optimization.

 As the wave of digital transformation sweeps across the manufacturing landscape, automated and strategic employee scheduling is emerging as a linchpin.
-It promises not just cost savings, but also heightened employee job satisfaction and a more agile, efficient operational framework.
+Scheduling software for manufacturing promises not just cost savings, but also heightened employee job satisfaction and a more agile, efficient operational framework.
 In fact, global organizations, including many Fortune 500 companies, have reduced labor costs and improved their overall operations through this approach.

-In this guide, you will learn six best practices manufacturers are leveraging to increase productivity and reduce costs with better staff scheduling strategies.
+In this guide, you will learn six best practices manufacturers are leveraging to increase productivity and reduce costs by optimizing their manufacturing shift schedules.

 Best Practice 1: Meet Production Targets with Improved Labor Forecasting